xllily/code-exec/README.md

 1. **Command Service**
    - Responsible for receiving code submissions from the frontend and managing job execution.
-   - Stores submitted Python code and job metadata in SQLite.
+   - Stores submitted Python code and job metadata in MongoDB.
-   - Enqueues job IDs into a queue (e.g., RabbitMQ, Redis Queue) for asynchronous processing by the Worker Service.
+   - Enqueues job IDs into the `code-save` queue (Redis) for asynchronous processing by the Worker Service.
    - Provides RESTful APIs for code submission and result retrieval.

 2. **Worker Service**
-   - Listens to the job queue for new job IDs.
+   - Listens to the `code-save` queue for new job IDs.
-   - Retrieves Python code and job details from SQLite based on the received job ID.
+   - Saves Python code as a file and enqueues the job ID into the `code-exec` queue.
+   - Listens to the `code-exec` queue for job execution.
-   - Executes the Python code in a secure environment (e.g., using Docker for sandboxing).
+   - Executes the Python code, captures output/errors, and stores the results in MongoDB.
-   - Captures execution output and errors.
-   - Stores execution results in MongoDB.
-   - Continuously processes incoming jobs from the queue.
+   - Continuously processes incoming jobs from both queues.

 3. **Databases**
-   - **SQLite**: Stores submitted Python code and job metadata (job ID, status, etc.).
+   - **MongoDB**: Stores job metadata (job ID, status, etc.) and execution results (output, errors, etc.).

-   - **MongoDB**: Stores execution results (output, errors, etc.) associated with each job.
+4. **Queues**
+   - **Redis**: Manages the `code-save` and `code-exec` queues for asynchronous job processing.

 #### Workflow

 1. **Code Submission Workflow**
    - Frontend submits Python code to `/submit-code` endpoint of Command Service.
-   - Command Service stores the code in SQLite, generates a job ID, and enqueues the job ID.
+   - Command Service stores the code in MongoDB, generates a job ID, and enqueues the job ID in the `code-save` queue.
    - Returns the job ID to the frontend.

 2. **Execution Result Retrieval**